Community Projects

 The charity has struggled financially during covid pandemic as the UK lockdown brought long closures to four of its charity shops, rendering them unable to bring in much needed funding.

-Upon hearing of The Tantrum Trust’s predicament, Barratt David Wilson Homes has stepped up with a £1,000 donation to help the charity continue its vital work.
+Upon hearing of The Tantrum Trust’s predicament, Barratt Developments has stepped up with a £1,000 donation to help the charity continue its vital work.

 Sue Nicholson, Charity Manager of The Tatum Trust, has said “We rely heavily on the public donating items and spending in our shops, but the Covid crisis has made it impossible for us to open consistently, leaving us unable to raise vital funds.
 With Barratt Homes’ help we can continue to offer support to members of our communities that really need it, including those who have struggled because of the pandemic itself.”